nowo-tech/TwigInspectorBundle/demo/README.md

 # - APP_SECRET=change_this_secret_key_to_a_random_value (replace with your secret)
 # - APP_DEBUG=1
 # - PORT=8001 (change if needed for multiple demos)
+# - DEFAULT_URI=http://localhost (required for Symfony 7.0 and 8.0 routing configuration)
 ```

 ## How It Works